Can I schedule a same-day appointment?

 All of our seat cushions are constructed with high-quality, high-resiliency foam.
-On some of our designs, the high-resiliency foam is wrapped in fiber and placed in a channeled casing with a combination of duck down, feathers and dacron.
+On some of our designs, the high-resiliency foam is wrapped in fiber and placed in a channeled casing with a blend of down and feathers.
 Over time, all foam and filling will soften and conform based on usage.
-Feather-blend cushions will become softer and will puddle.
+Down blend cushions will become softer and will puddle.
 This is normal and not a defect in construction.

 Our fabric assortment includes a variety of natural and synthetic materials.
 While we select durable and high-quality materials, slight differences in texture, color, or appearance among fabrics (and leathers) may occur between production runs.
 This is normal, and not considered defective.
-We work closely with our supply chain partners to insure each production run falls within our approved variance range.
+We work closely with our supply chain partners to ensure each production run falls within our approved variance range.
 Over time exposure to extreme temperature changes and direct sunlight may cause color changes.
 Fabrics are not guaranteed against wear, fading or shrinking.

 Routine vacuuming or light brushing is recommended.
 Use the upholstery attachment and crevice tool of your vacuum to remove loose particles.
 We recommend this at least once or twice a month.
 This will prevent build-up of dust and grime which can damage the fabric over time.
 Avoid long exposure to direct sunlight, which may cause fading.
 Tight, attached seat and back cushions will naturally stretch and wrinkle with use.
 You can easily restore the appearance by smoothing the surface and tucking excess fabric into the sides of the seat or back.

+Blot spills immediately with a clean, absorbent white cloth.
+Blot from the outside to the middle of the affected area to prevent rings.
+Spot cleaning can cause a ring or fading.
+It is best to have the entire piece or cushion casing cleaned by a professional upholstery cleaning service to ensure uniform results.
 If you decide to spot clean on your own, refer to the spot code below to determine the correct type of product to use.
 If a type of cleaner is advised, pretest a small, inconspicuous area before proceeding.
 Do not use too much water or solvent.
 Rub gently, do not scrub.

 For a thorough cleaning, we recommend using a professional in-home upholstery cleaning service.
 Annual cleaning is suggested, but this can vary depending on usage.

 Pilling is an inherent characteristic of many high quality upholstered fabrics and is not a fabric fault or defect.
 The small pilling pieces must first be allowed to form before they can be removed, so it is a characteristic that cannot be pro-actively resolved.
 Pilling is caused by natural fiber migration from the yarns to the fabric surface as the fabric is rubbed.
-When pilling occurs, there is often a concerned that the fabric is disintegrating and will leave a worn out area or not retain the proper structure in the fabric.
+When pilling occurs, there is often a concern that the fabric is disintegrating and will leave a worn out area or not retain the proper structure in the fabric.
 This is not the case.
 Pilling will stop once the excess fiber is gone.
 It is recommended to use a fabric pilling comb or defuzzer to shave off the pills.
 Rarely does pilling re-occur after utilizing one of these methods.

 Leather is a natural material.
 Slight differences in texture, color, or appearance from hide to hide may occur.
 Leather is particularly subject to variations in color and markings, such as wrinkles, stretch marks, and healed scars may show.
+In addition, no piece of furniture can be produced from a single hide.
 These characteristics make leather unique and are not considered defective.
 Natural color changes, exposure to extreme temperature changes and direct sunlight may cause color changes and/or surface damage.
-Leather will naturally stretch with use, adding to its comfort and character.
+Over time, leather will naturally develop a patina and a softer, more supple feel, adding to its comfort and character.

-Aniline leathers (I/D Night leather option): The word aniline is an industry term for transparent dyes that are used to color hides.
-This process dyes the leather with non-toxic transparent dyes, which allows the leather’s natural markings to remain visible.
+Aniline Dyeing: The word aniline is an industry term for transparent dyes that are used to color hides.
+This process penetrates the leather, dyeing it with non-toxic transparent dyes, which allows the leather’s natural markings to remain visible.
 The markings and color shadings in aniline leather distinguishes genuine leather from man-made materials like vinyl.
-No piece of furniture can be produced from a single hide.
+Pigment Dyeing: After aniline dyeing, the outside surface of the leather is coated with a pigmented resin, and then a subsequent clear-coating for durability.
+These layers of pigment and wax are gently buffed to bring out subtle highlights and lowlights.